pk026/cuba/README.md

 4. upgrade pip using: pip install --upgrade pip
 5. install requirements using: pip install -r requirements.txt
-6. make database setting proper: create a database with name:cuba, user:pramod, password: postgres or you can create database with your own set of parameters and update them into settings.py: DATABASES
+6. make database setting proper: create a database with name:cuba, user:pramod, password: postgres
+7. install redis and run it on machine or you can create database with your own set of parameters and update them into settings.py: DATABASES
 7. create database schema using: python manage.py migrate
 8. create a superuser: python manage.py createsuperuser